Your Name: Characters

-Mitsuha's confident and ebullient younger sister; as of 2013, she is nine (born July 2, 2004) and in fourth grade.
+Mitsuha's ebullient younger sister; as of 2013, she is nine (born July 2, 2004) and in fourth grade.
 (Note: From the list of Tiamat comet victims in Itomori in the middle of the film.)
-Yotsuha assists her grandmother and sister in preserving family tradition at Miyamizu Shrine.
-She regards Mitsuha with suspicion and deems her erratic, yet nevertheless supports her and loves her unconditionally; the two participate in producing both kumihimo and kuchikamizake.
+Yotsuha assists her grandmother and sister in preserving family tradition at Miyamizu Shrine, where the sisters participate in producing kumihimo and kuchikamizake.
+She finds Mitsuha suspicious and erratic, yet nevertheless supports and loves her unconditionally.
 At the end of the film, Yotsuha is seen attending high school.

 She has a cameo in the film Weathering with You.